CQX96/CQX96-Linux/Documentation/filesystems/caching/cachefiles.rst

 ==========================

-CacheFiles is implemented to deal properly with the LSM security features of the Linux kernel and the SELinux facility.
+CacheFiles is implemented to deal properly with the LSM security features of the CQX96 kernel and the SELinux facility.

 One of the problems that CacheFiles faces is that it is generally acting on behalf of a process, and running in that process's context, and that includes a